otrego/community/tutorial/editor.md

 # Editors

-There are several different editors people use
+There are several different editors people use:

+- VSCode
+- Vim
+- Sublime

+## VSCode